AnkitAhlwat/GitHub-User-Documentation/docs/Creating a repository.md

 ### Navigating the landing page

-We start of with the landing page when you login to GitHub.
-The page will appear different for each individual user but the layout will remain the same.
+Once you log in to GitHub, you will be directed to the landing page.
+The page may appear different for each individual user but the layout will remain the same.
 ![Alt text](https://gcdnb.pbrd.co/images/Px1c5cdjot8s.png?o=1 "GitHub Landing Page")

 Click on the + icon on the top right of the webpage. <br>